nurbujang/pands-problem-sheet/README.md

 2. The numbers were determined to be in a list as shown in (1).
 3. The output will contain a list of appended numbers (2).
 4. I used a while loop which will end when the value is 1, and assigned temp_posint as temporary storage because we have to declare a variable somewhere.
 5. If...Else was used (3) because it only has odd or even numbers.
-6.
+If the number is even, divide by 2 in integer form (4) and if odd, multiply by 3 and add 1 in integer form.
+6. The next number will be replaced by temp_posint, because it is a whole sequence of numbers.
+7. Finally the sequence of numbers was printed out with space between the numbers using separator sep=" ".

 ### Conclusion: